Devdas (2002 Hindi film): India

 Outlook claimed that "[s]eeing Devdas is like witnessing an exhausting opera.
 It's all about the sheer self-indulgence, ego and audacity of its maker".
 The magazine saw that Bhansali turned the film into "a tale of female bonding, between a head-strong Paro ... and Chandramukhi", and observed of how its dialogues "are declamatory with mixed metaphors and play of words aplenty", comparing it to Mughal-e-Azam (1960) and Pakeezah.
 Madhu Trehan (reviewing for the magazine as well) thought that Devdas became "a chick film" because of its dialogues and screenplay.
 Anjana Guha Chatterjee of The Indian Express concluded, "His film is in no way Sarat Chandra's Devdas.
 It was entirely Sanjay Leela Bhansali's Devdas."
-Khalid Mohammed rated the film three stars, dismissing it as "a magnum opus" that "makes [the audience] want to hit the bottle and fast out of sheer disappointment".
+Khalid Mohamed rated the film three stars, dismissing it as "a magnum opus" that "makes [the audience] want to hit the bottle and fast out of sheer disappointment".
 Even so, he noted that Mukerji was "bankably competent" and described Rai's performance as the "best" one in her career.
 Rajeev Masand found the film to be "a big disappointment" and declared it as "the worst film" in Bhansali's directorial career, with Roshmila Bhattacharya reviewing, "Ornate, opulent and indulgent, Sanjay Leela Bhansali's Devdas is a rich tapestry of colours."

 Ziya Us Salam took note of Bhansali's ability to "give form to feeling here, expression to thought.
 His concept is old and familiar, his presentation new and delightful.
 His canvas is grand, his imagination grander still.
 His sets are opulent, his images larger than life, his characters larger still."
 Deepa Gahlot opined that both Rai and Dixit were burdened by their heavy costumes and compulsion to perform perfectly.
 Gahlot bemoaned that the film's dialogues were "shockingly inappropriate—cheap in places", and added that "[the] film veers completely away from the novel in the second half, when he introduces Paro's creepy step-son-in-law, makes Devdas's vampish sister-in-law vie for control, and creates a forced situation for a meeting between the Paro and Chandramukhi who do a dance number together—unthinkable at the time."
 Komal Nahta, giving it eight out of ten stars, was impressed with Khan's "mind-blowing" performance, commending him for playing his role "with such finesse and aplomb that it is sheer delight to watch him."
 Amit Khanna from India Today credited Rai for "brings a fine balance of arrogance, vulnerability and sensuality to her performance".